Junimeek/Junimeek/README.md

 ## Contact information
 Below is a list of all of my social media accounts.\
-If it's something important, I strongly recommend ~~friending me on Discord and messaging me there, as that is the only social that I'm actively checking daily, which will gaurentee a quick response from me~~ tagging me on Twitter.
+If it's something important, I strongly recommend either friending me on Discord and messaging me there, or tagging me on Twitter.

 <!--
 [![Twitter Follow](https://img.shields.io/twitter/follow/junimeek39?label=Twitter&style=social)](https://twitter.com/junimeek39)